mikahado/timbre-project/README.md

 Unlike any app of its kind, Timbre uses a model inspired by dating apps to connect creative musicians to other creative musicians.
 (But it is NOT a dating app)!

+## Usage

+To use Timbre, create a profile and add your musical preferences and skills.
+You can then search for other musicians nearby based on your location and musical interests.
+When you find someone you want to connect with, you can message them through CometChat to arrange a collaboration or jam session.

 ## Google Maps API

 To match nearby artists, Timbre uses Google Maps JavaScript API with geolocation.